-- To feature exterior lighting as an integral component of the design of the building architecture, landscape design and streetscape. - To provide a combination of lighting strategies that provide nighttime, event and seasonal lighting that can extend the use of the streets and plaza into the evenings and darker winter season.
+- To feature exterior lighting as an integral component of the design of the building architecture, landscape design and streetscape. - To provide a combination of lighting strategies that provide nighttime event and seasonal lighting that can extend the use of the streets and public space into the evenings and darker winter season.

 - a.
-Provide specialty plaza lighting that shall act as a focal point for the plaza.
-Specialty plaza lighting to include under bench lighting and overhead lighting such as catenary lights. - Provide pedestrian scale lighting for safety and security while guiding pedestrians through the site.
-Incorporate 'New Town' Standard pedestrian lighting at street level. - c.
-Integrate soffit lighting into recesses in building overhangs to provide lighting for the surrounding building frontage, streetscape and plaza areas.
+Provide pedestrian scale lighting and/or bollards along main paths of travel for safety and security while guiding pedestrians through the site.
+Incorporate 'New Town' Standard pedestrian lighting at street level. - b.
+Provide specialty undermount bench lighting throughout the public park. - c.
+Integrate soffit lighting into recesses in building overhangs to provide lighting for the surrounding building frontage, streetscape and open space areas.

-Specialty lighting
+Seasonal lighting